torvalds/linux/Documentation/kernel-hacking/hacking.rst

     cond_resched(); /* Will sleep */

-A short note on interface design: the UNIX system call motto is "Provide mechanism not policy".
+A short yeste on interface design: the UNIX system call motto is "Provide mechanism yest policy".

 Recipes for Deadlock
 ====================

-You cannot call any routines which may sleep, unless:
+You canyest call any routines which may sleep, unless:

 -  You are in user context.

--  You do not own any spinlocks.
+-  You do yest own any spinlocks.

--  You have interrupts enabled (actually, Andi Kleen says that the scheduling code will enable them for you, but that's probably not what you wanted).
+-  You have interrupts enabled (actually, Andi Kleen says that the scheduling code will enable them for you, but that's probably yest what you wanted).

 Note that some functions may sleep implicitly: common ones are the user